Zuzuna54/Topic-Modelling/SYSTEM_STRATEGY_EXPLAINED.md

 ### Our Solution: The In-Memory Social Graph

-We keep an entire **social universe** in memory - think of it as a 3D map where:
+We keep an entire **social universe** in memory - think of it as a 4D map where:
-- **Messages** are points in space, connected by invisible threads
+- **Messages** are points in space, connected by invisible threads of meaning and context
-- **People** are nodes with lines showing who they talk to
+- **People** are nodes with rich relationship profiles showing not just who they talk to, but how they feel about each other
-- **Topics** are clusters that messages naturally group around
+- **Topics** are clusters that messages naturally group around with precise similarity matching
-- **Conversations** are pathways that connect related messages over time
+- **Conversations** are flowing rivers that carry context, emotions, and relationship dynamics over time
+- **Relationships** are evolving bonds between people, tracked with strength, type, and emotional history
+- **Context Windows** are memory bubbles around each relationship, remembering the last 10 interactions to understand the current mood

-This isn't just a database - it's a living representation of human social interaction.
+This isn't just a database - it's a living, breathing representation of human social interaction that remembers not just what was said, but who said it, to whom, how they felt about each other, and what led up to that moment.

 ## How It All Starts: The Bootstrap Process